mrsarm/mongotail/README.rst

     $ pip install mongotail

-Execute these command with administrator/root privileges.
+Execute this command with administrator/root privileges.

 You have to be installed ``pip`` tool first.
 In Debian/Ubuntu Linux distribution you can install it with (also with root privileges)::